Joe Scarborough against the world

 Actually, not to interrupt you, I think the better term would be analyst.
 I'm a news analyst, I'm a political analyst, and I get paid by NBC to tell people what is happening and what is going to happen.
 That's how I see my job.
 And if I tell people what is going to happen or what might happen, "Donald Trump's going to win the Republican nomination," "Donald Trump has a shot of winning the general election," "Barack Obama's going to have a hard time shutting down Gitmo," "Republicans are going to win in 2014," whatever -- if I get those calls right, then I keep my job.
 And if I don't, I lose my job.

 And what is, what's so interesting, Dylan, is I was criticized last fall for having Donald Trump on the show too much and supposedly enabling his candidacy.
 By December, I was already saying on the air that I couldn't vote for him because of the Muslim ban.
 And when he did what he did with David Duke, acting like he didn't know him, I said it was disqualifying.
 When he said what he said about Judge Curiel, I said it was racist.
 And every time I was critical of him -- when he had the fight with the Khans, I was critical of that -- his approval ratings dropped.
 They didn't drop because I said it, they dropped because I found it offensive and a lot of Americans found it offensive.
 When he, let's say when he did well though in the closing weeks or months of the campaign and everybody was saying that it was over, I said no, I don't think it is over, I think he has a shot of winning.
 Again.
 I look at myself and maybe people will laugh at this, but I basically look at myself as somebody that is in a position that John Madden was in when he was on TV analyzing NFL football games.
 John Madden may have coached for the Oakland Raiders but if a quarterback threw for four interceptions he either needed to be critical of the Oakland Raiders or he would have lost his credibility and lost his job.
 I'm a news analyst and a political analyst.
-That's why I get paid really well by NBC and that's why I tell it the way I see it and why Mika tells it he way she sees it.
+That's why I get paid really well by NBC and that's why I tell it the way I see it and why Mika tells it the way she sees it.
 That's what we get paid to do.

 OK, so I'll describe you as a news analyst and political analyst.
 But in addition to doing both the work of journalism and of punditry, according to Trump you have described the relationship between the two of you as a friendship and so has he.
 A) Would you now describe your relationship as Trump, would you say that you guys are friends, and then B) do you worry that by being friends with Trump it makes your analysis, it raises the possibility that people might suspect you of being more favorable to Trump because of that friendship.